Story of My Life (Social Distortion song)

-"Story of My Life" is a 1990 song by Social Distortion, written by Mike Ness, which was released as a single and also appeared on their self-titled album as well as Live at the Roxy.
-The song describes looking back wistfully on life, a love interest he had as a teenager, and how things have changed and how quickly his life (and the opportunity) has passed him by.
+"Story of My Life" is a 1990 song by American punk rock band Social Distortion, written by frontman Mike Ness.
+It was released as a single and also appeared on their self-titled album as well as Live at the Roxy live album.
+The song describes a man looking back wistfully on life, such as a love interest he had as a teenager, and how things have changed and how quickly his life (and the opportunity) has passed him by.